sakshamsachdeva/How-I-cracked-the-first-tech-interview-of-my-life./README.md

    - Tell me about yourself?
    - What are your strengths and weakness?
    - Why do you want to work for this company?
-   - Are you successfull?
+   - Do you consider yourself successful?
    - What motivates you?
    - Why should we hire you?
-   - Where do you see yourself in 5 years?
+   - Where do you see yourself in next 5 years?
-   - What have you learned from mistakes on the job?
    - How would you know you were successful on this job?
    - What will you do if you don’t get this position?
    - How long would you expect to work for us in case you are hired?